aryanmaq/how-to-testing/FAQs.md

   - Use **Percentage split** when you want to divide the user count across the report based on specified percentages.

 **What does 'Total Load Testing Count' mean?**
-  - It means the **total number of virtual machines** you want to simulate in the test run.
+  - It means the **total number of  concurrent users** you want to simulate in the test run.

 **What does 'Total Percentage Count: Effective' mean?**
   - It represents the **calculated distribution** of user load across clusters, based on the **percentage values** you’ve entered for each.
 It should be *100* to create a test run.